-IBM plans to provide technical support for a convenience package for 12 months following the availability date.
-A Support Line contract is a prerequisite for technical support.
+IBM plans to provide electronic or telephone support for Convenience Packages through the next calendar year following the availability date.
+A Support Line contract is a prerequisite for electronic or telephone support.

 - Hardware and Device Driver Enhancements: IBM plans to provide OS/2 compatible systems and device driver enhancements.
 We anticipate that over time some hardware device driver support will trend toward USB attachment, while some hardware and device driver support will continue in legacy mode.
-IBM posts hardware and device driver support information to the http://service.software.ibm.com/os2ddpak/ Web site. - Transition and product enhancement services: IBM offers fee-based transition services and product enhancement services.
-These fee-based transition services include assessment, deployment assistance, and implementation.
-IBM will also consider requests for product enhancement services such as footprint reduction, hardware compatibility test, or device driver development.
-IBM also offers special-bid, In-Laboratory (In-Lab) Services to companies for out-sourcing the redesign and redevelopment of their OS/2 applications into e-business applications.
-In-Lab Services allows companies to leverage highly skilled IBM services and product development professionals for turn-key re-engineering of their OS/2 applications - Defect support: Limited warranty defect support will expire for OS/2 Warp 4 on 31 January 2001, Warp Server for e-business on 31 May 2002, and for WorkSpace On-Demand R2 on 31 January 2002.
-IBM plans to continue to offer special-bid, fee-based Service Extension (SE) and Total Content Offering (TCO) defect support for selected OS/2 products and components.
+IBM posts hardware and device driver support information to the http://service.software.ibm.com/os2ddpak/ Web site. - Transition and product enhancement services: IBM offers fee-based transition services such as assessment, deployment assistance, and implementation.
+IBM will also consider requests for product enhancement services such as footprint reduction, hardware compatibility test, or device driver development. - Defect support: Limited warranty defect support will expire for OS/2 Warp 4 on 31 January 2001, Warp Server for e-business on 31 May 2002, and for WorkSpace On-Demand 2.0 on 31 January 2002.
+IBM plans to continue to offer special-bid, fee-based Total Content Offering (TCO) defect support for OS/2 Warp 3, OS/2 Warp 4, Warp Server 4 and Warp Server for e-business.
+IBM plans to continue to offer special-bid, fee-based Service Extension defect support for OS/2 Warp 3 and Warp Server 4.